 Make sure you have the level of protection you need

-Your business is probably one of the most valuable assets you have – so it makes sense to protect it in good times and bad.
-The major reason why small businesses in Australia fail is inadequate cash flow.
-That’s where having the right level of insurance can make all the difference by helping to ensure your business continues to operate smoothly if the unexpected happens.
+A major reason why businesses in Australia fail is inadequate cash flow, that’s where having the right level of insurance can make all the difference by helping to ensure your business continues to operate smoothly if the unexpected happens.

-Unfortunately, 1 in 10 Australians small businesses with insurance don’t have enough to cover to protect themselves against business disruption, legal liabilities or loss or damage to their assets.
+Unfortunately, 1 in 10 Australian businesses with insurance don’t have enough cover to protect themselves against business disruption, legal liabilities or loss or damage to their assets.

 Some business owners are driven by low premiums and don’t take the time to make sure they are adequately protected after an insurable event.
 As a result, the sum insured may not be enough to cover losses – or the terms of their policy may limit the amount that can be recovered.